k-papadakis/dotfiles/README.md

 ### Script

-Run the following commands, and then restart your terminal.
+Run the following commands, and then restart your terminal (press `q` when prompted by zsh).
 If you get any errors about already existing files, manually back them up and remove them.

 ```bash
 git clone --recurse-submodules https://github.com/k-papadakis/dotfiles ~/projects/personal/dotfiles